diptishegar/flaskapp/readme.md

-## This project demonstrate use of following docker concepts to host a python application using mysql database.
+## Run a Python application using mysql database using docker compose.

 **Docker concepts used :**